Our Patron Ryan

 I am so proud of Ryan and am excited to see how far he can go now that he finally has the belief in himself that I have always had in him.

-Terrie has been so understanding, patient and dedicated to helping Ryan achieve his goals and it would be a fantastic idea to be able to expand on the work she has done with him to help other children.
+The instructors have been so understanding, patient and dedicated to helping Ryan achieve his goals and it would be a fantastic idea to be able to expand on the work she has done with him to help other children.

 My only regret is that I didn’t bring him to Wirral & Chester TKD years ago!